Walgreens The Thread

 • Salted butter

-People with diabetes have an increased risk for heart disease.
-Saturated fats increase the risk even more by contributing to blockages in the arteries.
-The American Heart Association recommends limiting saturated fats to 5 to 6% of your daily calories.
+5. Foods high in saturated and trans fats: People with diabetes are at an increased risk for heart disease.
+Saturated fats increase the risk even more by contributing to blockages that may develop in the arteries.
+The American Heart Association recommends limiting saturated fats to less than 6% of your daily calories.

 Foods high in saturated fats include: